isoper/fluffy-broccoli/content/home/run.md

 biggest challenge in technology field.
 We provide you a remote team of highly skilled and commited software engineers.
-We carefully cherry-pick each of your team member so the perfect fit into your team is guaranteed.
+We carefully cherry-pick each of your team member so the perfect fit is guaranteed.